-- This idea appears in many contexts and with different names, usually with slight variations, e.g. two-phase locking (2PL). - Another example is the two-phase commit (2PC) protocol, typically presented in a database environment.
+- Another example is the two-phase commit (2PC) protocol, typically presented in a database environment.
 The first phase is called the preparation of a transaction, and in the second phase the transaction is either committed or aborted.
 The 2PC process is not started at the client but at a designated server node that is called the coordinator. - It is often claimed that 2PL and 2PC provide better consistency guarantees than a simple serializer if nodes can recover after crashing.
 In particular, alive nodes might be kept consistent with crashed nodes, for transactions that started while the crashed node was still running.
-This benefit was even improved in a protocol that uses an additional phase (3PC). - The problem with 2PC or 3PC is that they are not well-defined if exceptions happen. - Does Algorithm 1.10 really handle node crashes well?
+This benefit was even improved in a protocol that uses an additional phase (3PC). - The problem with 2PC or 3PC is that they are not well-defined if exceptions happen. - Does Algorithm 15.10 really handle node crashes well?
 No!
-In fact, it is even worse than the simple serializer approach (Algorithm 1.9): Instead of having a only one node which must be available, Algorithm 1.10 requires all servers to be responsive! - Does Algorithm 1.10 also work if we only get the lock from a subset of servers?
+In fact, it is even worse than the simple serializer approach (Algorithm 15.9): Instead of having a only one node which must be available, Algorithm 15.10 requires all servers to be responsive! - Does Algorithm 15.10 also work if we only get the lock from a subset of servers?
 Is a majority of servers enough? - What if two or more clients concurrently try to acquire a majority of locks?
 Do clients have to abandon their already acquired locks, in order not to run into a deadlock?
 How?
 And what if they crash before they can release the locks?
 Do we need a slightly different concept?